 The white Jeep Cherokee security vehicles are being replaced by Ford F-150's, and later Chevy 2500 4x4 pickup trucks.

-Col. David W. Eidsaune assigned as commander of DET 3, AFFTC.
+Col. David W. Eidsaune was assigned as commander of DET 3, AFFTC.

 Area 51 North Gate (Back Gate) is upgraded with a chain link fence, double gate and a new guard shack.
 More information and photos here.

-F-22A (91-4004) was flown through the Dynamic Coherent Measurement System (DYCOMS) airborne RCS range (known on-site as Project 100 or simply P-100) to verify the low-observable characteristics of the Lockheed Martin F/A-22A Raptor.
+F-22A (91-4004) was flown through the EG&G Dynamic Coherent Measurement System (DYCOMS) airborne RCS range to verify the low-observable characteristics of the Lockheed Martin F/A-22A Raptor.

-All but two of the original tanks in the fuel farm were removed and two new large tanks were installed.
+All but two of the original tanks in the fuel farm were removed and installation of two new large tanks began.